ai4os/ai4-docs/source/getting-started/overview.rst

 **What the platform can offer to you:**

-* a :doc:`Dashboard </reference/dashboard>` full of ready-to-use modules to perform inference with your data,
+* a :ref:`Dashboard <dashboard>` full of ready-to-use modules to perform inference with your data,
 * a :doc:`GUI </howtos/deploy/nomad>` to easily interact with the services,
 * an :doc:`API </advanced/api>` to integrate the AI modules with your own  services,
 * solutions to run the inference in :doc:`the Cloud </howtos/deploy/cloud>` or in your :doc:`local resources </howtos/try/locally>`,